DaveSkender/Stock.Indicators/indicators/ElderRay/README.md

 ### Historical quotes requirements

-You must have at least `2×N` or `N+100` periods of `history`, whichever is more.
+You must have at least `2×N` or `N+100` periods of `quotes`, whichever is more.
 Since this uses a smoothing technique, we recommend you use at least `N+250` data points prior to the intended usage date for better precision.

-`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide](../../docs/GUIDE.md) for more information.

 ## Response